-I never understood the power and weight of my voice – until I decided to run for Congress.
-After graduating from Stanford University, where I became the Student Body President, I went on to complete my MBA at Yale University, work for the U.S. Congress and open my own business.
+Growing up in Fresno, California as the daughter of Chinese-Cambodian immigrants, I never understood the power and weight of my voice until I decided to run for Congress.
+After graduating from Stanford University, where I became the Student Body President, I went on to complete my MBA at Yale University, work for the U.S. Congress and opened my own business.

-In one generation, I saw first-hand the power of the American Dream.
-That’s why I am going to continue to fight for freedom of speech, free market capitalism, and the founding principles of our country that has allowed families like mine to dream bigger and achieve more than we ever imagined possible.
+It’s time for my generation to fight back and hold on to the founding principles of Freedom in our country that has allowed families like mine to dream bigger and achieve more than we ever imagined possible.